Boris Smiljanić: International career

 Although he was eligible to play for Croatia or Serbia, the countries of his parents, he chose to play for Switzerland, the country of his birth.
 He made his international debut in a 3–0 friendly defeat against the Czech Republic on 18 August 1999.
 He played two more games for Switzerland under Gilbert Gress, but when Enzo Trossero took over he was forced out of the squad.
 He made a shock return to the Switzerland squad in 2006.

 Coaching career

 After retiring in July 2012, Smiljanić began working as a youth coach for Grasshopper.
 He was promoted to manager for the reserve team (U-21 squad) for the 2014/15 season.
 He worked for the club until 24 August 2017, where he was appointed as the manager of FC Schaffhausen.
 Smiljanić was fired on 27 February 2019.

 On 31 December 2021, he was hired by then FC Basel head coach Patrick Rahmen as assistant coach.
-Following Rahmen's dismissal shortly after, on 21 February 2021, he asked for his contract with Basel to be cancelled due to personal reasons.
+Following Rahmen's dismissal shortly after, on 21 February 2021, he asked for his contract with Basel to be cancelled for personal reasons.

 On 3 November 2022, he was announced as the new head coach of Swiss Challenge League side FC Aarau.
+At the time of his appointment, Aarau sat in sixth place with eight points deficit to a promotion spot.
+Despite winning eleven out of the 22 matches at the Aarau sideline (six draws, five losses) and managing to shrink the gap to the second place and promotion to four points, Aarau still ended in fourth place, narrowly missing a place in the promotion playoff.
+As a result, Smiljanić and FC Aarau agreed to end their collaboration at the end of the season.